What is alliin?

 - Enhancement of the phosphorylation of ERK1/2 kinase (via p21ras protein thioallylation)

 - Inhibition of TNFa-dependent pro-inflammatory cytokines release

-- Inhibition of phosphatase-activity (directly related with ERK1/2 phosphorylation)
+- Inhibition of phosphatase-activity (directly related to ERK1/2 phosphorylation)

 - Suppression of reactive nitrogen species release

-Alliin, for the first time, has been showed to have the property of suppressing elevation in plasma ethanol concentration by accelerating ethanol metabolism and preventing ethanol absorption from the gut in rats.
+Alliin, for the first time, has been shown to have the property of suppressing elevation in plasma ethanol concentration by accelerating ethanol metabolism and preventing ethanol absorption from the gut in rats.